geekzter/synapse-network/README.md

 Instead of wriring the result to the terminal (which would dramatically slow down performance at best, and worst case not work at all), downloaded records are saved to a temporary file.
 ![alt text](visuals/cloudshell.png "Cloud Shell Query execution result")

-You can of course run this locally as well.
+You can of course run this anywhere you like, provided you have PowerShell and sqlcmd installed.

 ### Scheduled Azure Function
-For intermittent performance issue's, it is valuable to meassure query times on a regular schedule and capture the results.
+For intermittent performance issue's, it is valuable to measure query times on a regular schedule and capture the results.
 This repo includes an Azure function named [GetRows](functions/GetRows.cs) with a timer trigger.
 This function retrieves data from Synapase, and then discards it:
 ```
 using (SqlDataReader reader = cmd.EndExecuteReader(result))
 {